Amtho/ESP32-Daikin/README.md

 /aircon/get_week_power
 ```

-Hardware support is gradually being implemented.
-The timer,
+Hardware support now covers the majority of these handlers.
+Timer,
-program and schedule timer endpoints now send the relevant S21
+program and schedule timer requests are forwarded via S21 commands and
-commands to the air conditioner.
+the notify, remote method, region and power history APIs query the
+unit before replying.
+Only the pricing endpoints remain local-only.

 ## Flashing code